samueldanso/NeriaAI/README.md

 ## 🔥 The Problem

-Today millions of researchers, developers, and professionals rely on AI for critical decisions, but face fundamental trust issues:
+Today developers, researchers, and professionals constantly seek clear, reliable AI answers — millions use ChatGPT and Claude for critical decisions, but:

 -   ❌ **AI provides fluent but unverified outputs** (73% of developers don't fully trust AI code)
 -   ❌ **Stack Overflow and forums have conflicting or outdated answers**
--   ❌ **Professionals waste critical time manually cross-checking AI results**
+-   ❌ **Professionals waste hours manually cross-checking AI results**
--   ❌ **Most answers are disposable** — leading to repetitive effort and high information decay
+-   ❌ **Most answers are disposable** — same questions asked thousands of times

 **Result:** We generate billions of AI answers daily, but build **zero collective knowledge**.